 Simple and Delicious Sheet Cake

 My kids especially love being able to decorate a giant sheet cake.
 I like to set out all the berries or other toppings and let them make whatever decoration they want.
-I love the combination of fresh raspberries and blueberries, but I’m sure any fresh berry would work.
+I love the combination of fresh raspberries and blueberries, but any fresh berry will work.

 Happy Independence Day